KungPhoo/ba67-basic/readme.md

 ```

 ### OPEN
-**Usage:** `OPEN fileno, "filename , MODE_RW"`
+**Usage:** `OPEN fileno, device=1, secondary=0, "filename , MODE_RW"`

 Opens a file for reading or writing.

+The device has the following meanings:
+- 1,8..15: hard disk access
+- 4: printer (print to stdout)
+- 5: printer (print to stderr)

+The secondary parameter is currently only for backwards
+compatibility.

-When reading, wild-card
+When reading, wild-card characters are supported for the
-characters are supported.
+filename.
 The mode "R" for reading or "W"
 for writing must be part of the filename argument and
 separated from the file name with an comma character.